knuxify/fxtumblr/README.md

 In order to make use of it, set `renders_enable` in your config.
 A copy of Chrome should be downloaded automatically on first launch.

 You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.
 You should also get a system font that has emoji suport (like Noto Emoji).

-## TODO

-This is still a very early proof-of-concept, but it's good enough to kinda sorta work.
-Still, there are many quality-of-life improvements to be made:

-- Start a flagship instance (I hope nobody steals the domain from me...)